x86girl/releng/README.md

 Following executable are provided in this repository:

+- **check_dependants**: list of packages wich depends on a specific source package name
 - **new_releases**: list new releases tagged in OpenStack projects managed by release project
 - **rdo_project**: list projects in RDO for releases and check branches status
 - **reviews_rdo_project**: list existing reviews for projects in review.rdoproject.org